 “Today, our hearts are heavy with a sense of loss, and yet we can’t help but celebrate the remarkable life of Walter Mondale, a man who was committed to making our nation and our world a better and more just place for everyone,” Dean Laura Bloomberg said.
 “During his time in public office, he led with compassion, he demanded justice, and he championed reform through bipartisan cooperation.”

-Whether it was his landmark effort as Minnesota attorney general to ensure the right to counsel for indigent criminal defendants, his championing in the U.S. Senate for fair housing legislation, or his role in working to balance individual liberties and homeland security by holding intelligence agencies accountable, Mondale made enormous contributions to the strength and durability of our democratic institutions.
+Whether it was his landmark effort as Minnesota attorney general to ensure the right to counsel for indigent criminal defendants, his championing in the U.S. Senate of fair housing legislation, or his role in working to balance individual liberties and homeland security by holding intelligence agencies accountable, Mondale made enormous contributions to the strength and durability of our democratic institutions.

 He left the Senate after being elected vice president in 1976, as the running mate of Jimmy Carter.